TAXATION OF FOREIGN JOURNALISTS

 - Permit from Ministry of Transportation for armored vehicle;

 Customs officials stress that arrangements should be made in advance, preferably coordinated by the GPO.

-Each company will provide the customs offices with one of 3 set bank guarantees, according to the various sizes of our companies.
+Each company will provide the customs offices with one of 3 set bank guarantees, according to the various sizes of the companies.
 The sums are for 10,000, 20,000 or 30,000 SHEKELS.
-These will be renewed yearly (made out to the Customs Office, Tel Aviv-Jaffa) and determined by the customs authorities, together with our customs agents, according to our 2005 customs reports.
-The customs agents will handle the paperwork and arrange with each individual office to present these guarantees by July 1st.
+These will be renewed yearly (made out to the Customs Office, Tel Aviv-Jaffa) and determined by the customs authorities, together with customs agents, according to 2005 customs reports.
+The customs agents will handle the paperwork and arrange with each individual office to present these guarantees.